spacemeshos/POET-OLD/protocol.md

 - γ : (gamma) (0,1}^{t*w}.
 A random challenge sampled by verifier and sent to prover for interactive proofs.
 Created by concatenation of {gamma_1, ..., gamma_t} where gamma_i = rnd_in_range of (0,1)^w

 - τ := openH(x,N,φP,γ) proof computed by prover based on verifier provided challenge γ.
-A list of t tuples where each tuple is defined as: (l_{gamma_i}, dict{alternate_siblings: l_{the alternate siblings}) for 1 <= i <= t (the security param).
+A list of t tuples where each tuple is defined as: $(l_{\gamma_i}, dict{alternate_siblings: l_{the alternate siblings})$ for 1 <= i <= t (the security param).
 So, for each i, the tuple contains the label of the node at index gamma_i, as well as the labels of all siblings of the nodes on the path from the node gamma_i to the root.

 - NIP (Non-interactive proof): a proof τ created by computing openH for the challenge γ := (Hx(φ,1),...Hx(φ,t)). e.g. without receiving γ from the verifier.
 Verifier asks for the NIP and verifies it like any other openH using verifyH.